 Widespread Access.
 Simply put, a CRM provides access to customer data in real time to everyone involved.
 That real-time access may prove useful for companies that rely on a sales team scattered throughout different locations across the country, as well as organizations that benefit from close collaboration between sales and customer service teams.

 For example, a long sales cycle may require multiple interactions with several team members before reaching the sale is closed.
 With a CRM in place, every representative has instant access to the account history of a prospect—which marketing materials they’ve seen, with whom they’ve spoken, and when those interactions occurred.

 Automation.
 Over time, managing customer relationship data effectively can help automate marketing and lead nurturing processes, too.
 These advanced benefits are especially valuable for large organizations trying to guide thousands of leads through a sales cycle.
 Each data point in a CRM can be used to deliver a more relevant, persuasive message to a prospect.

 The simplest example is the automation of personal greetings in marketing emails.
 More complex use cases may include custom content or special offers inserted into digital marketing materials.

 How to Choose a CRM

-Starting out with the right expectations for a CRM is the first step toward choosing one.
+Starting out with the right expectations for a CRM is the first step toward CRM selection.
 The second step is to evaluate a CRM based on the needs of a business.
 These questions can help identify the critical components of the right CRM: